bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 	atomic_char bitfield[40];
 } cow_block_metadata_t;
 ```
-Each `cow_block_metadata_t` contains a 40 byte so 320 bit bitfield.
-The bitfield indicates whether the corresponding dnbd3 block contains data or not.
-For e.g. if the bitfield starts with 01.., the first 4096 contains not data and the next 4096 contain data.
+Each `cow_block_metadata_t` contains a 40 byte so 320 bit bit field.
+The bit field indicates whether the corresponding dnbd3 block contains data or not.
+For e.g. if the bit field starts with 01.., the first 4096 contains not data and the next 4096 contain data.
 So each `cow_block_metadata_t` stores the metadata  of up to 320*4096 byte if all bits are set to 1.
 The offset is the offset where in the data file is the corresponding data stored.
 The timeChanged property contains the unix when the block was last modified.
 It's 0 if it was never modified or if the last changes are already uploaded.